openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-debezium/02-deploying-a-kafka-connect.md

-After setting up a Kafka cluster, you deploy Kafka Connect in a custom container image for Debezium.
-This service provides a framework for managing the Debezium MySQL connector.
+After you set up a Kafka cluster, deploy Kafka Connect in a custom container image for Debezium.
+The Kafka Connect service provides a framework for managing Debezium connectors.

-You can create a custom container image by downloading the Debezium MySQL connector archive from the [Red Hat Integration](https://access.redhat.com/jbossnetwork/restricted/listSoftware.html?product=red.hat.integration&downloadType=distributions) download site and extracting to create the directory structure for the connector plug-in.
+You can create a custom container image by downloading the Debezium MySQL connector archive from the [Red Hat Integration](https://access.redhat.com/jbossnetwork/restricted/listSoftware.html?product=red.hat.integration&downloadType=distributions) download site and extracting it to create the directory structure for the connector plugin.

-Then you can create and publish a custom Linux container image using `docker build` or `podman build` from a custom Dockerfile.
+After you obtain the connector plugin, you can create and publish a custom Linux container image by running the `docker build` or `podman build` commands with a custom Dockerfile.

-> However, to save some time, we have already created and image for you.
-You can check the [documentation](https://access.redhat.com/documentation/en-us/red_hat_integration/2020-q3/html-single/getting_started_with_debezium/index#deploying-kafka-connect) in detail for more information.
+> To save some time, we have already created an image for you.
+For detailed information about deploying Kafka Connect with Debezium, see the [Debezium documentation](https://access.redhat.com/documentation/en-us/red_hat_integration/2020-q3/html-single/getting_started_with_debezium/index#deploying-kafka-connect).

-To deploy the Kafka Connect cluster with the custom image execute the following command:
+To deploy the Kafka Connect cluster with the custom image that is provided in the scenario, enter the following command:

 ``oc -n debezium apply -f /root/projects/debezium/kafka-connect.yaml``{{execute interrupt}}

-The Kafka Connect node should be deployed after a few moments.
-To watch the pods status run the following command:
+After a few minutes, the Kafka Connect node is deployed.
+To check the pod status, enter the following command:

 ``oc get pods -w -l app.kubernetes.io/name=kafka-connect``{{execute}}

-You will see the pods changing the status to `running`.
-It should look similar to the following:
+The command returns status in the following format:

 ```bash
 NAME                                READY   STATUS              RESTARTS   AGE